Kalabasa/leanrada.com/src/pages/works/dimensions1.md

 For each cell, randomly render any of the five tile types:

 <span>![](../img/dimensions_1tiles.jpg)
-  <span class="caption">Random tiles added with placeholder colors.<br/> Truncated to a square here for brevity.</span>
+  <span class="caption">Random tiles added with placeholder colors.<br/> Board truncated to a square here for brevity.</span>
 </span>

 Each tile is randomly rotated in 90-degree increments, or flipped horizontally or vertically.